 Overbuying can be a major part of the problem.
 We may want to eat healthier and so buy too many vegetables only to find that we don’t actually enjoy eating them.
 Or we may be over-optimistic about how much cooking we’ll do each week.
 The first step is to take a serious look at how much you’re buying and see where you can easily cut back.

 This goes hand in hand with meal planning.
 Sit down with your schedule for the upcoming week and consider what kind of time you’ll have to cook (and how tired you’ll be).
-If you know you’ll have leftovers one night, will you reheat them or put them into a new dish like fried rice, a sandwich or an omelette?
-Knowing your plan ahead of time can make decision making much simpler during the week.
+If you know you’ll have leftovers one night, will you reheat them or put them into a new dish like fried rice, a sandwich or an omelet?
+Knowing your plan ahead of time can make decision-making much simpler during the week.

-Freezers are a great friend to the smaller household.
+Freezers are great friends to the smaller household.
 Cooking one larger meal and freezing individual portions for later can be the difference between a warm, delicious meal and a cold bowl of cereal.
 Invest in single portion freezer containers to make it easy to reheat just what you need.